 On campus, the UBC Okanagan Campus Plan, and the UBC Okanagan Design Guidelines, in support of UBC’s strategic plan and academic mission, guide the physical planning of UBC Okanagan, provide the foundation for developing and evaluating proposed physical changes, and help shape the University’s form, character and landscape.
 Supplementing these plans, are the UBC Wayfinding: Exterior Signage Standards and Guidelines, which establish a palette of consistent sign types and specifications for all exterior campus signage.

 The UBC Okanagan Whole Systems Infrastructure Plan (WSIP) establishes an implementation framework to guide the physical development and design of the Okanagan campus that supports sustainable growth, community well being and ecological resilience.

 In response to the Whole Systems Infrastructure Plan, the Integrated Rainwater Management Plan (IRMP) provides a technical guide to responsibly manage 100% of the rainwater that falls on campus and sustainably accommodate future campus growth.

 In conformance with the City of Kelowna’s requirements, the Wildland Fire Management Plan aims to reduce the threat of wildfire and informs development and natural landscape management on campus.

-The Infrastructure Corridor Plan sets out the locations of existing and future infrastructure (water, sewer, gas, etc.) to inform the orderly development of services and utilities on campus, in support of The UBC Okanagan Campus Plan.
+The Utility Corridor Plan sets out the locations of existing and future infrastructure (water, sewer, gas, etc.) to inform the orderly development of services and utilities on campus, in support of The UBC Okanagan Campus Plan.